H4RP3RK/milestone3_rcn/README.md

 - Show photo and details of RCN staff dealing with query
 - If RCN staff unassigned, add a message with general contact details
-- Reorder accordian so latest come to the top
-- change datetime to better format
+- Reorder accordian so latest come to the top x change datetime to better format
 App.py
 x set up environ to protect password before pushing
 - Can the members.queries.find_one be simplified so it's not duplicated